denmak1/cmsc678_proj/README.md

 Predictors:
 * bulk_predictor_cnn.py - bulk predicts using the CNN on files in a directory
+* bulk_predictor_cnn_preprocess.py - bulk predicts using the CNN on files in a directory, incorporates preprocessing and saves the marked up images
 * predictor_cnn.py - predicts on an input file without preprocessing
 * predictor_cnn_preprocess.py - predicts on an input image file with preprocessing